 for those considering becoming a cat carer

-Please ensure you have read all of our foster care information prior to filling in this form to become a cat or kitten foster carer for Best Friends Felines.
+Please ensure that you have read and understand the information above prior to filling in this form to become a cat or kitten foster carer for Best Friends Felines.

 Most cats will be coming either directly from their owner or an urgent rescue situation, in some cases cats may not have been vaccinated and health checked beforehand.
 It is very important that your own cats be up to date with their vaccinations, to keep them protected against possible diseases such as Cat Flu.

 If you are able to have an isolation room such as a spare bedroom or bathroom when taking in a cat, that is an ideal way for them to settle into their new environment and reduce the risk of any cross-contamination to other cats.
 As a foster carer you will be required to keep in regular contact with Best Friends Felines, either via phone, text or email.

 We require a minimum of 3 clear photos and detailed information on the needs and personality of any cat in your care, for their adoption profiles.
 We update these profiles every few months and you will be required to provide that to your coordinator each time.
 The more information you provide the better, as we want to ensure a 100% perfect match for their forever home.
 You may also be required to transport the foster cat to and from a Best Friends Felines approved vet for vetwork.

 Please check that you are within a reasonable travelling distance to one of our vets by checking here.